Reviewed and Approved:

 Eligibility for the MD/MBE application and program of study

-To apply, students must be in good standing within the medical school.
+To apply, students must be in good standing within MMS.
 Students must have a passing equivalent in each course or module at the time of application.

-Academic standing will be evaluated prior to leaving for the Bioengineering Master program.
-All Incomplete grades must be satisfactorily resolved and courses/modules/clerkships requiring repeat or remediation must be successfully completed prior to starting the MBE program of study.
-No exceptions.
+Academic standing will be evaluated prior to leaving for the MBE program.
+All Incomplete grades must be satisfactorily resolved and courses, modules, and clerkships requiring repeat or remediation must be successfully completed prior to starting the MBE program of study.
+There will be no exceptions to this requirement.

 Students are required to take both Step 1 and Step 2 prior to matriculation into the MBE program.